 Further into the game, same thing with the casinos.
-Play blackjack or electronic poker in Woozi's casino (where you can save right in it) and reset when you lose, save when you win.
+Play blackjack or electronic poker in Woozie's casino (where you can save right in it) and reset when you lose, save when you win.
 If you really like fake gambling and don't mind a little grinding (and hearing the same two fucking songs ad naseum), its a great way to net a few million and spend the rest of the game not having to worry about money.

 The Mulholland safe house can store vehicles on the roof of the garage.
 This allows it to serve as a helipad.

-Like the other 3d GTAs, various vehicles are rendered immune to some forms of attack for plot reasons.
+Like the other 3D GTAs, various vehicles are rendered immune to some forms of attack for plot reasons.
 Through various methods one can steal them and drive them around unkillable.

 Like all the III-era games, you aren't supposed to be able to use your safe house as a get-out-jail-free card from a wanted level.
 The cops follow you in regardless.
 However, in SA you could still save (if you could survive getting to the save icon before the cops rip you to shreds), and resetting would start you over with your data saved and no wanted level.
 The HD games fixed this somewhat, but there's still workarounds.

-Additionally, they attempted to fix how easy it was to simply drive into a Pay n Spray and lose your wanted level (provided you didn't break any laws for a few seconds afterwords) no matter how close the cops were on your tail as in Vice City; however, you merely needed to be slightly out of their line of sight when you entered and it would work.
+Additionally, they attempted to fix how easy it was to simply drive into a Pay'n'Spray and lose your wanted level (provided you didn't break any laws for a few seconds afterwards) no matter how close the cops were on your tail as in Vice City; however, you merely needed to be slightly out of their line of sight when you entered and it would work.
 Later games in the series somewhat addressed this, as you can see on your HUD if you're in the line of sight or not, and the games will allow you the respray if you aren't.